Bernadetadad/Cookbook-Text-Mining/README.md

 # CookbookMining

-A project to use text mining in R to analyse and compare several cookbooks.
+A personal project to use text mining in R to analyse and compare several cookbooks.

 See the TextMiningCookingBooks.md file for the code and intermediate steps in the analysis process.